-- (b) Qualifying Substitution May substitute boats or Skiers in engine class or age division events.
+- (a) Substitution of a boat and/or Skier in the same class or division shall be permitted 30 minutes, or less at the Judges' discretion, prior to the start of an event.
+The withdrawn boat and/or Skier shall be eligible to re-enter other events on the day.
+The withdrawn boat and/or Skier must be proven to be unable to compete. - (b) Qualifying Substitution May substitute boats or Skiers in engine class or age division events.
 A boat must be nominated initially; the initial boat must be proved to be mechanically unsound. - (c) If there is to be a change in any boat or crew member, the Team Captain must advise the appropriate Race Organising Committee in writing prior to the event.
 Failure to do so will result in disqualification from that event. - (d) Only one (1) boat may be used to pull a Skier/Skiers in any one event.
 Two heats constitute one event.
 If a Skier has qualified for the main event but finds his boat becomes disabled between his qualifying heat and the final race, the Skier may enter a second boat.

-8.14 Guidelines for Events other than Australian Speed and Marathon Championships
+8.15 Guidelines for Events other than Australian Speed and Marathon Championships

-- (a) Where there are less than two Competitors entered in a scheduled Event, the event in the division or class shall not be held and the Competitors may then compete in the next division or class above, as follows:- - (i) Inboards to next highest litre class, 6 cylinder to corresponding litre class - (ii) Outboards to next highest outboard class

-(iii) 5 - 10 Boys to 10 - Under 13 Boys or 13 - Under 16 Girls, subject to the 5 - 10 years speed restriction in rule 8.3(a)(ii) continuing to apply to those 5 - 10 year competitors competing in the next division (iv) Under 10 Girls to Under 10 Boys or 10 - Under 13 Girls, subject to the 5 - 10 years speed restriction in rule 8.3(a)(ii) continuing to apply to those 5 - 10 year competitors competing in the next division (v) 10 - Under 13 Boys to 13 - Under 16 Boys, subject to the 10 - Under 13 Lites speed restriction in rule 8.3(a)(ii) continuing to apply to those 10 - Under 13 year competitors competing in the next division (vi) 10 - Under 13 Girls to 13 - Under 16 Girls, subject to the 10 - Under 13 Lites speed restriction in rule 8.3(a)(ii) continuing to apply to those 10 - Under 13 year competitors competing in the next division (vii) 13 - Under 16 Boy to 16 - Under 19 Boys (viii) 13 - Under 16 Girl to 16 - Under 19 Girls
+- (a) Where there are less than two Competitors entered in a scheduled Event, the event in the division or class shall not be held and the Competitors may then compete in the next division or class above, as follows: - (i) Inboards to next highest litre class, 6 cylinder to corresponding litre class - (ii) Outboards to next highest outboard class - (iii) 5 10 Boys to 10 Under 12 Boys or 12 Under 14 Girls, subject to the 5 10 years speed restriction in Rule 8.4(a)(ii) continuing to apply to those 5 10 year competitors competing in the next division - (iv) Under 10 Girls to Under 10 Boys or 10 -Under 12 Girls, subject to the 5 10 years speed restriction in Rule 8.4(a)(ii) continuing to apply to those 5 10 year competitors competing in the next division - (v) 10 Under 12 Boys to 12 Under 14 Boys, subject to the 10 - Under 12 speed restriction in Rule 8.4(a)(ii) continuing to apply to those 10 Under 12 year competitors competing in the next division